 Volunteers in 'Pending' status are shown together with indicators of the missing elements of their screening.
 Due to visual space constraints in these views, as well as on membership reports, the terms have abbreviated.
 They are listed in the 'requires' column of an individual and defined by the following below:

-- CYS = Child & Youth Safety Training OR Respect in Sport for Activity Leaders- Part of "Scouting Fundamentals"
+- CYS = Child & Youth Safety- Filled by completing Safe Scouting for Parents (if they are a parent overnight helper) and for all other Scouters Respect in Sport for Activity Leaders- Part of "Scouting Fundamentals"